Photo: Laura Natividad/Getty Images

 She did so for more than a year without incident, save one occasion when Naomi got a call from a teacher relaying concerns from a parent who’d seen Elizabeth take one foot off the curb and between two parked cars while she peeked at a cat.
 Otherwise, everything was fine.
 Or so Naomi thought.

-I let my kids take the bus by themselves—until the government said they're too young to ride alone Last year, with Elizabeth in her final weeks of Grade 3, Naomi got a late-evening phone call from B.C.’s Ministry of Child and Family Development, who set up a face-to-face meeting to itemize a list of concerns that Naomi describes as “ridiculous.”
+Last year, with Elizabeth in her final weeks of Grade 3, Naomi got a late-evening phone call from B.C.’s Ministry of Child and Family Development, who set up a face-to-face meeting to itemize a list of concerns that Naomi describes as “ridiculous.”
 An anonymous tipster reported seeing Elizabeth about to cross the street, but stepping back up on the sidewalk in a way that suggested she felt unsafe.
 It was something Naomi says she taught her daughter to do, adding bitterly: “That was sent in as a concern because it looked like she didn’t know how to cross the street.”

 There was more.
 Elizabeth had twice come to school without a lunch—in the course of four years.
 “I packed her lunch every day,” Naomi says.
 “Twice she forgot it and once I couldn’t deliver it to the school because I was in a meeting across town.”
 Then there was the time Elizabeth arrived at class all wet on a rainy day.
 As kids often do, she had outright refused to wear her raincoat.
 “I told her, ‘You’ll get wet,’ and she said, ‘I don’t care,’ ” Naomi recalls.
 “So I said, ‘Go ahead then and get wet.’ ” Perhaps most upsettingly for Naomi, someone reported seeing Elizabeth wearing a crop top.
 “She doesn’t own any crop tops.
 She’s big and sometimes she forgets to pull her shirt down over her tummy,” Naomi says.
 “By the way: way to slut-shame my eight-year-old.”